 2) Pour a small amount of flaxseed oil into the pan.
 I have tried seasoning with coconut oil, canola, crisco shortening etc. I did get a reasonable result with canola, but have seen the best results using flaxseed.

 3) Using a dishcloth, wipe out ALL excess oil, leaving only a thin layer on the pan.
 For the first seasoning, put it on the outside of the pan too.
 You may even think you’ve wiped most of it off, but I promise there’s enough there.

 4) Place the skillet in a cold oven, upside down.
 Many people tell you to put down foil to catch any drips, but in my experience if your layer is thin enough there won’t be any drips.

 Basically, new cast iron needs some intense TLC for the first year or so of it’s life.
 After the initial seasoning, you really just need to use the skillet lots and cook up a lot of greasy food to help reinforce the layer.
 Or in short – bacon is your skillet’s best friend.
 Roux is also a great way to build up seasoning, as is popcorn!
-In fact, I’ve not had to re-season my dutch oven once because I constantly make old fashioned popcorn in it (post on that coming soon!)
+In fact, I’ve not had to re-season my dutch oven once because I constantly make old fashioned popcorn in it.

 During the first year, your skillet will likely need an additional seasoning every 2-3 months until it starts to build up.
 See, that’s what most people don’t tell you!
 That amazing black glass finish and non-stick surface doesn’t magically appear after one session in the oven.
 It takes effort, care and patience.
 You also need to use the proper cleaning and storing methods to ensure maximum lifespan.